alismael/remote-data/README.md

   });
 ```

-Adding reducer to update the store
+Adding a reducer to update the store

 reducer.ts